GSA/digitalgov.gov/content/about/join-digitalgov.md

 [Send your article ideas to us](mailto:digitalgov@gsa.gov?Subject=Blog article idea "Contact Us").

-{% include components/picture.html
+  {% include components/image.html
     img="lunch-team"
+    style="full-column"
+    orignalwidth=1200
     alt="Women workers employed as wipers in the roundhouse having lunch in their rest room" caption='Women workers employed as wipers in the roundhouse having lunch in their rest room.
 April, 1943.' credit='Jack Delano, photographer.
 Courtesy Library of Congress.' title='Join our _fabulous_ team'
     %}